Jompda/linux-configs/endeavour-i3/README.md

 - Copy all GTK files so the settings actually get synced like the font and theme preference
 - remove sudo from syncfiles in extract mode
 - set default application for opening directories
+- set key repeat speed in greeter also